insanalamin/mechaway/README.md

 **mechaway** is a **workflow automation and data orchestration engine for intelligent systems**, written in **Rust**.
 It lets you visually connect nodes to build real-time, event-driven, and data-centric systems — from webhooks and APIs to IoT and AI.

-Inspired by the core functionality of **Node-RED**, the friendly UX of **N8n**, and the minimalist of **Huggingface** formats:
+Inspired by the core functionality of **Node-RED**, the friendly UX of **N8n**, and the efficient formats of **Huggingface** models.
+Support different cases of intelligent systems automation:
-- predictable,
-- hot-reloadable,
-- zero-GC latency,
-- and open to anyone who believes simplicity can be powerful.
+- Realtime reactive microflows (fast telemetry) for sensors and actuators
+- Lightweight backend management and explorer
+- Agentic design with multimodal tools support
+- Bidirectional websocket interactions for AI companions, chatrooms, and multiplayer apps
+- Durable orchestrator for long-running, resumable computation such as research simulation, ETL, ML training, research, and analysis

 ---